MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-machines-that-had-blue-screen-caused-by-crash-in-graphics-driver-binary-expanded.md

 ---
-title: Percent of machines that had a blue screen caused by a crash in the graphics driver binary
+title: Number of machines that had a blue screen caused by a crash in the graphics driver binary
 description: The measure aggregates telemetry from a 14-day sliding window into a percentage of machines that haven’t experienced a kernel mode crash ms.topic: article ms.date: 05/20/2019